 The school is committed to providing effective filtering systems and this will include monitoring the activities of children when on-line in the school.
-We follow the guidance set out in Annex C (KCSIE September 2016) Please refer to the Trust's e-safety policy.
+We follow the guidance set out in Annex C [KCSIE September 2019].
+Please refer to the Trust's Online Safety and Data Security Policy.

-All staff in the first instance should contact the SPOC (Single Point of Contact) within the school with any concerns.
-(See first page for name of SPOC for school.)
+All staff in the first instance should contact the SPOC [Single Point of Contact] within the school - Landewednack CP School